sagnik6969/obsidian/Programming notes/Leravel/Testing.md

 `use Illuminate\Foundation\Testing\RefreshDatabase;` => trait
 `use RefreshDatabase;`

-> note this will remove all the data from database. so make sure to use separate database for testing.
+> note this will remove all the data from database. so make sure to use separate
+> database for testing.

 ### Sqlite
 1. it is a small filesystem based database.
-2. `<env name="DB_DATABASE" value=":memory:"/>` => `:memory:` means database will not be stored in the disk instead it will be stored in the ram tempurarily
+2. `<env name="DB_DATABASE" value=":memory:"/>` => `:memory:` means database will not be stored in the disk instead it will be stored in the ram temporarily.

+> Laravel test functions must start with `test` prefix.